Camphene and popular but risky burning fluid are replaced by a brighter, less volatile lamp fuel.

 Kerosene fuels Petroleum Industry

 Today the home of an oil museum and park, the Drake well yielded hundreds of gallons of high-quality crude oil.
 Each gallon could be distilled into about three quarts of lamp fuel.
-The new product became interchangeably known as rock oil, coal oil, carbon oil, or kerosene (the 19th century product is still used as rocket fuel).
+The new product became interchangeably known as rock oil, coal oil, carbon oil, or kerosene (the 19th-century product is still used as rocket fuel).

-Following Drake’s 1859 historic discovery, Samuel Kier of Pittsburgh was his first customer – and the first person in the United States to refine oil for a lamp fuel.
+Following Drake’s 1859 historic discovery, Samuel Kier of Pittsburgh was his first customer – and the first person in the United States to refine oil for lamp fuel.
 He sold his higher quality “Carbon Oil” at $1.50 per gallon.

 After a drilling slowdown during the Civil War, the first oil boom towns appeared in northwestern Pennsylvania.
-Barges began moving 42-gallon oil barrels down Oil Creek to the Allegheny River and on to newly built refineries in Pittsburgh.
+Barges began moving 42-gallon oil barrels down Oil Creek to the Allegheny River and onto newly built refineries in Pittsburgh.
 Wooden derricks appeared, many with two-wicked oilfield lanterns called yellow dogs fueled with crude oil.

 Within a few years, kerosene lamps illuminated almost every American home.
 Many new exploration and production companies prospered thanks to kerosene.
 Then, beginning in the 1880s, kerosene for lamps started to become obsolete as a new technology entered the marketplace.